 2. Anytime Tools Premium Outside Micrometer Set

-With this digital micrometer, from Anytime Tools, it includes 4 measuring ranges.
+This digital micrometer, from Anytime Tools, includes 4 measuring ranges.
 From 0-4”, this micrometer can measure just about anything.
-Tipped with carbide, this micrometer will not breakdown.
-If you need, you can measure over 4-inches by 0.50”.
+Tipped with carbide, this micrometer will not break down.
+If you need it, you can measure over 4-inches by 0.50”.
 The calibrations will stay consistent because of include wrenches to keep your product up to par.

 A ratchet hand allows you the force for an exact measurement without breaking anything in the process.
 When you are done with the micrometer, you can place it back in a padded case to protect your device.
 This small product will get the job done right each and every time.

-With a shipping weight less than 2 pounds, this device is lightweight but will get the job done right.
+With a shipping weight of fewer than 2 pounds, this device is lightweight but will get the job done right.
 It even gets shipped fast as well.
 So, if you are wanted to get measuring right away, you could have this device in a few days.